twitu/genome-assembly/README.md

 |   | 3 | 3 | 3 | 3 | 3  | |

 ### 2.1 Finding extension
 The algorithm for finding extensions exploits the total ordering of _mmers_.
-A _kmer_ can only be extended with _kmers_ having _mmer_ having score less than its own.
+A _kmer_ can only be extended with _kmers_ having _mmer_ having score less than equal its own in either direction.
+Trivially a _kmer_ corresponding to "CCCT" cannot be extended.

+1. iterate over _mmers_ in order of increasing score
+2. iterate over all _kmer_ entries in `hash_table` corresponding to current _mmer_
+3. check single BP extension of _kmer_ in current _kmer_ entry (there are only 4 possible extensions)
+4. if an extension yields a extension _mmer_ with score less than equal to current _mmer_, iterate over all entries of extension _mmer_
+5. for each _kmer_ entry in extension in extension _mmer_ table check for `K-1` BP overlap
+6. if only one _kmer_ satifies condition for current _kmer_ entry, then it is a valid extension

 ## Export a file